DoctorKhan/living-way-site/public-knowledge/Core/living-way-guide.md

 ---

-## ✦ The Inner Child
+## ✦ The Child of Light

-In the Gospel of Thomas and the Gospel of Mary, the “child” has a radically different meaning.
+In the Gospel of Thomas and the Gospel of Mary, the “child” means something deeper.

-It refers to the **Inner Child**:
+It points to the **Inner Child of Light**:

 * the undivided consciousness,
 * open, undefended, whole,